awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.Options.AuditPlugin.md

 Amazon RDS supports using the MariaDB Audit Plugin on MySQL database instances\.
 The MariaDB Audit Plugin records database activity such as users logging on to the database, queries run against the database, and more\.
 The record of database activity is stored in a log file\.

+**Note**
+Currently, the MariaDB Audit Plugin is only supported for the following Amazon RDS MySQL versions:
+All 5\.6 versions
+MySQL 5\.7\.16 and later 5\.7 versions

 ## Audit Plugin Option Settings<a name="Appendix.MySQL.Options.AuditPlugin.Options"></a>

 Amazon RDS supports the following settings for the MariaDB Audit Plugin option\.